Skip to main content

 The relevant question is, are you willing to do what it takes to close that deal?

-Since the human cooling system is highly efficient, trained people are able to chase prey for two to five hours straight and with little rest.
+Since the human cooling system is highly efficient, trained people can chase prey for two to five hours straight and with little rest.
 The usual prey lacks stamina eventually collapsing from overheating, even when they can outrun the human predator in short spurts.
 Four herdsmen even used this technique to chase down a speedy cheetah known for killing their goats.

 While most of us are not hunting actual animals, there's a good deal for sales and marketing people who believe in what they’re selling to learn from this endangered hunting practice.